ratnakishor/My_Ideas/PersonalAssistant/readme.md

 It is a Personal RAG system with voice input and output.

-We need to place departments documents in the data folder.
+We need to place department's documents in the data folder.

 Use your own OPENAI_API_KEY in the code.